ome/openmicroscopy/docs/install/VM/README.txt

 		team/virtual-machines/OMERO.VM/vdi/omero-base-image-debian-6.vdi.gz [388MB]
 	on squig, or via the public web repo: http://
 	NB.
-If you download the zipped version then you will have to unzip to before use.
+If you download the zipped version then you will have to unzip it before use.

 	Place the VDI in your VirtualBox harddisk directory.
 On Mac OS X this should be $HOME/Library/VirtualBox/HardDisks/ and on Linux $HOME/.VirtualBox/HardDisks/
 	The OMERO.VM script will look in these locations for the VDI to kick start the VM building process.